GaboAlba/ConcurrentComputingPractice/tareas/zippass_pthread/design/README.md

 --------------------------
 ## Memory Diagram

-In order to understand the program better the memory diagram was created for this system
+In order to understand the program better the memory diagram was created for this system for a test case of 3 threads.

 ![Memory Trace](MemRastreo.drawio.svg)